r0bbar/siglab/siglab_py/README.md

     [**gateway.py**](https://github.com/r0bbar/siglab/blob/master/siglab_py/ordergateway/gateway.py) has logic to ...

-    a.
-Execute orders in slices
+    + Execute orders in slices

-    b.
-Round order price and amount to exchange precision (ccxt price_to_precision and amount_to_precision)
+    + Round order price and amount to exchange precision (ccxt price_to_precision and amount_to_precision)

-    c.
-Hung limit orders will be cancelled.
+    + Hung limit orders will be cancelled.
 Remainder are sent as market orders.

     The spirit of the implementation is to have a very very simple standalone order gateway, which is separate from strategy implementation.
 Strategies implementation should only have entry/exit logic.
 Strategy concerns, and Execution concerns should be separate.